Who We Are

 • Director \ Architect \ Conservation Accredited

-Edward is a conservation-accredited architect (AABC) with over a decade of experience, including award-winning projects such as the restoration of St Mary at the Quay Church.
+Edward is an AABC conservation accredited Architect with over a decade of experience, including award-winning projects such as the restoration of St Mary at the Quay Church.

-He founded Taft Architects in 2021, bringing a passion for preserving historic buildings while creating sustainable, high-quality spaces that serve their occupants for generations.
+He founded Taft Architects in 2021, bringing together his background as a heritage consultant and his commitment to preserving historic buildings while creating sustainable, high‑quality spaces that serve their communities for generations.

 Edward’s leadership combines respect for heritage with a focus on modern functionality and environmental stewardship.
 Fully conservation accredited, he also supports others as a mentor, guiding them toward conservation accreditation.